Cairns and barrows are the most common kind of ancient site in West Penwith and across Britain.

 Ruined cist cairn at Pordenack Point.
 Some cists contained relics or magical or geomantic items - not always bodies

 Chambered cairns are different.
-Not for burial, they served mainly as repositories and retreat places (for initiations, oracular purposes, conception, dying), and there's a likely empowerment function to them too, explained in Shining Land.
+Not for burial, they served mainly as repositories and retreat places (for initiations, oracular purposes, conception, dying), and there's a likely land-empowerment function to them too.

 The atmosphere in the chamber can be intensely tranquil and yet charged up.
 These spaces were used shamanically and spiritually, as detailed in the book.